 Total Artificial Heart

-Total Artificial Heart Who May Benefit from a Total Artificial Heart?
+Total Artificial Heart Who Needs a Total Artificial Heart?

-The Federal Drug Administration (FDA) approved the TAH device as a bridge to a transplant.
-TAHs help keep people with this type of heart failure alive while they wait for a heart transplant.
-In addition, artificial hearts have been given to a few patients as part of clinical research.
-Researchers are working on TAH devices that can be used as alternative treatments for adults who are not eligible for a transplant.
+The total artificial heart is approved by the FDA as a bridge to a transplant.
+Total artificial hearts are used to keep people with heart failure alive while they wait for a heart transplant.
+Total artificial hearts have also been used for people living with other heart conditions as part of research into those particular conditions.
+Researchers are working on total artificial heart devices that may be used as treatments for people who cannot have a transplant.

-Your doctor will likely not recommend a TAH if you:
+Your healthcare provider will likely not recommend a total artificial heart if you:

-• Can benefit from other treatments, including medicines
+• May benefit instead from other treatments, including medicines

-• Have heart failure on only one side of your heart and could benefit from a ventricular assist device instead
+• Have heart failure on only one side of your heart and could benefit from a heart treatment called a ventricular assist device instead

-• Cannot take anticlotting medicines, which are required as long as the TAH is in place
+• Cannot take anticlotting medicines, which are required as long as the total artificial heart is in place

 Last updated on